stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/05-creating-the-delegate.markdown

 # Creating Entry List Screenlet's Delegate

-Recall that a delegate is required if you want other classes to respond to your Screenlet's actions.
-Like Guestbook List Screenlet, you'll create a delegate for Entry List Screenlet that can respond to a successful server call, a failed server call, and an item selection in the list.
+Recall that a delegate lets other classes respond to your Screenlet's actions.
+Like you did for Guestbook List Screenlet, you'll create a delegate for Entry List Screenlet that can respond to a successful server call, a failed server call, and an item selection in the list.
 This delegate must therefore define these methods:

 -   `screenlet(_:onEntryListResponse:)`: Receives the `EntryModel` results when the server call succeeds.
 This lets app developers respond to a successful